 Additionally, many adults snore due to sleep apnea.
 The most common type is obstructive sleep apnea (or OSA), a sleep disorder characterized by temporary loss of breath during sleep.
 OSA occurs due to physical obstructions in the airway that hinder the breathing process; the average adult with OSA experiences dozens of apnea-related breathing-loss episodes per night.
 Central sleep apnea, which occurs when the brain is unable to send proper signals to the muscles that control breathing, can also lead to snoring.
 However, most apnea-related snoring is directly linked to OSA.
 Sleep apnea is considered a serious condition because it increases the risk of heart disease, stroke, and diabetes.

 There is no known cure for sleep apnea at this time.
-Many adults with sleep apnea utilize continuous positive airway pressure (CPAP) machines, which deliver a steady stream of air based on the user’s prescribed pressurization rate; or bilevel positive airway pressure (BiPAP) machines, which deliver air at variable pressurization rates based on the user’s breathing patterns.
+Many adults with sleep apnea utilize continuous positive airway pressure (CPAP) machines, which deliver a steady stream of air based on the user’s prescribed pressurization rate; or bilevel positive airway pressure (BiPAP) machines, which deliver air at two levels, one during inhalation and one during exhalation, to ease breathing for sleepers.
+A third option is a machine that provides automatic positive air pressure (APAP), which consists of pressure rates that change based on the sleeper’s breathing patterns.
 CPAP primarily alleviates the symptoms of OSA, while BiPAP therapy is usually most helpful for people with CSA.
-These machines can be highly effective; however, they are often expensive ($200 is considered the base price) and both machine types require a doctor’s prescription.
-To learn more, please visit our CPAP Machine Reviews and BiPAP Machine Reviews guides.
+APAP is suitable for both types of sleep apnea.

 Anti-snoring mouthpieces and mouthguards can be a cost-effective and relatively hassle-free alternative to CPAP and BiPAP machines.
 These devices reduce snoring by creating physical barriers between soft, vibrating tissues in the mouth and throat that cause snoring sounds.
 When referring to anti-snoring devices, the terms ‘mouthpiece’ and ‘mouthguard’ are essentially synonymous.
 Mouthpieces and mouthguards used to reduce snoring generally fall into one of two categories: